cosmcbun/Explainable-Ai-Comps-2024/Website/XAI-Carleton-Comps-2024/docs/Shapley Values/Shapley's Math.md

 Since we are working with real-world data, we cannot assume that each feature acts independently of one another.
 As such, we must simulate prediction across all coalitions of the inputs, where a coalition is a subset of the total feature values working together.
 For the calculation of Shapley values, this means that when a coalition is considered, all values inside the coalition are a package deal: they either *all* play, or *none* of them play, instead of each feature value playing/not playing on an individual basis.

 ## How to approximate Shapley values
-The actual calculation of Shapley values is requires some heavy integration.
+The actual calculation of Shapley values requires some heavy integration.
 As such, we decided to approximate our input's Shapley values with the ```shap``` package instead.

 As proposed in [Štrumbelj et al. (2014)](https://link.springer.com/article/10.1007/s10115-013-0679-x), we can approximate a shapley value $\phi_j$ for a feature value $j$ through the calculation: